 God is portrayed in the story of Hagar as one who “listens to the distressed, listens to the poor, listens to the oppressed, listens to the cries of the unwanted and despised, and listens to the cries of people marginalized in history.”23 This is a far cry from a deity who demands violence toward the “other.”
 Instead, the God of the Bible is depicted as seeking the wellbeing of those outside the covenant by means of those who are His covenant people.
 God is portrayed in the Bible as having resorted at times to involving those who lived in the area inhabited by the descendants of Ishmael as a part of His plans (Gen. 37:27, 28; 45:4–8; Ex.
 2:15; 18:5–27).

-The Book of Galatians makes a different point in the previous chapter, arguing that the true children of Abraham following the coming of Christ are those who exercise faith in Him (3:26–29).
+The Book of Galatians makes a different point in the previous chapter, arguing that the true children of Abraham before the coming of Christ are those who exercise faith in Him (3:26–29).
 Thus, the true covenant descendants of Abraham are those who have been baptized into Christ (vs. 27), and their ethnic origin is irrelevant (vs. 28).
 With a spiritualizing of the nature of the covenant descendants of Abraham for Christians, the same considerations applicable to the portrayal in the Hebrew Bible’s portrayal of the “other” are applicable to the Christian view of the “other.”
-The Christian claim is that they worship the God of Abraham portrayed in the Hebrew Bible.
+Christians claim to worship the God of Abraham portrayed in the Hebrew Bible.
 When these two concepts are overlapped, the story of Hagar and Ishmael speaks to the need for Christian believers to have a benevolent view toward those who are outside of the covenant community.
-Even though God has defined the true followers of Abraham as specifically those who exercise faith in Christ, those who are either not part of a particular branch of the Christian faith that one holds, or even those who do not profess faith in Jesus can be instruments through which God may work out His purposes and can be recipients of God’s favor as he would so choose.
+Even though God has defined the true followers of Abraham as specifically those who exercise faith in Christ, those who are either not part of a particular branch of the Christian faith that one holds, or even those who do not profess faith in Jesus can be instruments through whom God may work out His purposes and can be recipients of God’s favor as He so chooses

 This becomes particularly applicable in matters of spirituality in which other faiths claim Abraham as their spiritual ancestor.
 Though it falls beyond the scope of this article to explore the nature of the Bible’s description of the relation God has in contemporary times with the Jews, it is important to consider the implications of the Christian understanding of God’s covenant in light of the typological application of the covenant promises to the Gentiles who profess faith in Jesus.
 Religious Jews trace the origins of their faith to Abraham, and Muslims claim Abraham as their spiritual ancestor as well.
 Thus, Christians must be open to the possibility of God working through other professed Christians who are not of the same faith community to accomplish His purposes.
 All professed believers in Jesus, to remain faithful to the biblical narrative, must consider God’s beneficence toward Hagar and Ishmael, and practice an equivalent beneficence today toward those who are the “other.”